 Finally, to complete your investment click on ‘buy’ or sell’ – depending on which way you think the markets will go.

 In summary, I think that eToro ticks a lot of boxes in the context of buying and selling cryptocurrencies.
 Crucially, the platform is potentially suited for investors of all shapes and sizes.
 Firstly, you have the option of buying cryptocurrencies in the traditional sense, meaning that you retain full ownership of the underlying asset.
-If you do, then you won’t pay any trading commissions.

 If you are trading when volumes are high, you can also get your spread down to sub-1%.
-Alternatively, you also have the option of applying leverage or short-selling cryptocurrencies in the form of CFDs.
+Alternatively, you also have the option of short-selling cryptocurrencies in the form of CFDs.
 It is also notable that you can easily deposit funds with a debit/credit card, e-wallet, or bank account without paying any fees, and withdrawals cost just $5.

 All in all, eToro is well worth considering if you are looking to buy Bitcoin or other cryptocurrencies with an everyday payment method without being hit with excessive fees and commissions.